XIROPHT/Xiropht-Remote-Node/README.md

 [Windows]:

 For compile the remote node source, you have to use Visual Studio 2013 to 2017 and support Netframework 4.6.
+The Xiropht-Connector-All is required, you find the release and source here: https://github.com/XIROPHT/Xiropht-Connector-All

 For execute the remote node with arguments on a .bat file instead to follow each time instructions: